Skip to content

 9. A playlist instead of a DJ - does that work?

-A professional DJ is always worth their money because they can react to the audience through their experience.
+A professional DJ is always worth their money because they can react to the audience with experience.
 They read the mood of the guests and look at the composition of the party crowd.
-Depending on which songs work well on the dance floor, they can adapt the other songs accordingly.
-It is simply impossible to control this via a pre-programmed playlist, so the playlist and the audience usually don't align with each other, leading to boredom and an early end to the party evening.
-On the other hand, an event DJ ensures that everyone has a great time on the dancefloor and that the party, event, and organiser are remembered fondly.
+Depending on which songs are working well on the dance floor, they can tailor subsequent songs accordingly.
+Controlling this via a pre-programmed playlist is simply not possible, so playlists and the audience usually go completely separate ways, which typically leads to boredom and an early end to the party evening.
+A Event DJ This ensures everyone has a fantastic time on the dancefloor and remembers the party, event, and organiser fondly.

 10. Which is better?
 A band or a DJ?
 Or a DJ plus a live band?